This was article was updated on May 15, 2020.

 The Golden Circle

 This popular tourist route is known for its three main sites including the Gullfoss waterfall, the Great Geysir and Þingvellir National Park.
 We did this tour during our trip to Iceland a few years ago and enjoyed all three, especially the waterfall.
 In fact, David’s selfie there has shamelessly been his Facebook profile picture for over two years now.
 But hey, a good photo’s a good photo!
 The Great Geysir doesn’t erupt nearly as much as the Strokkur Geysir nearby which does so every few minutes, guaranteeing you a show.
 Lastly, Þingvellir National Park is one of Iceland’s most important historical sites as the location of the world’s first democratic parliament in 930 AD.

 Experience it all in one trip

-Our friends at Out Adventures have prepared an Iceland itinerary to help gay travelers experience all the best parts of the country.
+Our friends at Out Adventures have prepared this awesome tour, which is a great Iceland itinerary to help gay travelers experience all the best parts of the country.
 We had an amazing time when we visited Iceland a few years ago and got to do everything we’ve mentioned.
 It’s truly a one of a kind destination that allows you to be adventurous as well as relax while taking in Iceland’s beautiful landscape.
 Plus spending a few days in the vibrant capital city of Reykjavik adds a touch of quaint city life to the experience.
 We did it all during Reykjavik Pride too which was great getting to meet other LGBT travelers (who we still keep in touch with today) in Iceland to share the moments with.
 Pride here is just as special as the country and people that organize it.